Whey Protein Benefits, Side Effects and How to Use - Dr. Axe

 Ad

-Whey has a higher percentage of branched-chain amino acids than casein protein, which allows whey to increase protein synthesis faster than casein.
+Whey has a higher percentage of branched-chain amino acids (BCAAs) than casein protein, which allows whey to increase protein synthesis faster than casein.
 Studies show that whey protein also has greater solubility, and it’s more rapidly digested than casein protein.

 The term “whey” refers to a complex substance that is separated from the liquid and made up of a combination of protein, lactose, minerals, immunoglobulins and trace amounts of fat.
 The protein and some highly bioactive peptides found in whey are what make it a superfood for fat loss and building lean muscle.

-You’ll be able to find three main types of whey protein, which are distinguished by the processing method.
+You’ll be able to find three main types of whey protein, which are distinguished by the processing method:

 • Whey protein concentrate: This is the best and least processed form of whey protein because it contains low levels of fat and cholesterol and higher levels of bioactive compounds in the form of lactose.
 Because it’s minimally processed, it retains the health-promoting nutrients that are found naturally in whey.
 You may even find that whey protein concentrate has a more satisfying flavor than other types of whey protein, which is due to its lactose and fat content.

 • Whey protein isolate: Whey protein isolate undergoes further processing in order to remove most of the carbohydrates and fats that are found in whey protein concentrate.
-Isolates contain about 90 percent or more protein; the problem with isolates is that the proteins can often be denatured due to manufacturing, making it harder on your digestive tract.
+Isolates contain about 90 percent or more protein.
+The problem with isolates is that the proteins can often be denatured due to manufacturing, making it harder on your digestive tract.
 The denaturation process involves breaking down protein structures and losing their peptide bonds, thereby reducing the effectiveness of the protein.
 Whey protein isolate does contain a lower lactose content than concentrates.

 • Whey protein hydrolysate: When whey protein isolate is hydrolyzed, larger proteins are broken down into smaller, digestible pieces.
 The proteins in hydrolysates can be broken down with heat, enzymes or acids.
 Hydrolysates are meant to be absorbed more rapidly, and they increase blood insulin levels, which is helpful for athletes who want to grow lean muscle.
 While whey hydrolysate is known to be less allergenic than whey protein concentrate or whey isolates, it’s by far the most processed type of whey protein and the proteins in it have also been denatured.